apsun/GoogleImageShell/README.md

 ## Installation

-Simply run the program and pass `install` as the parameter.
-To install it for all users, use the `-a` flag (remember to run as administrator):
+Install the program by running the executable and clicking 'Install'.
+To install for all users, run the program as an administrator and check the "Install/uninstall for all users" box.

-`GoogleImageShell.exe install [-a]`

-To uninstall the program, follow the installation instructions and replace `install` with `uninstall`:

-`GoogleImageShell.exe uninstall [-a]`
+To uninstall, follow the same steps but click 'Uninstall'.
+If you installed the program for all users, you must also uninstall it for all users.

-Note: If you move/rename the program, you must re-install it, otherwise the shortcut entry will stop functioning!
+**Note**: Do not delete, move, or rename the executable file before uninstalling the program; otherwise the shortcut entry will stop functioning!

 ## Supported image formats